Everything to Know About Asphalt Crack Repair

 First, you can fill in those small cracks using a rubberized emulsion crack filler and the method described above.
 Second, you can remove the cracked area and apply a patch filler.
 However, both of these are essentially Band Aids that camouflage the main issue (the subsurface) and will only add a little more time to the lifespan of your asphalt.

 Once you’ve filled in the cracks in your asphalt, you need to properly protect the crack filler and the asphalt itself.
 Depending on the type of crack filler that you’ve used, you may have to wait a bit for the filler to set before applying a layer of sealcoating to the surface.
+This process can be done with a squeegee or an asphalt sealant sprayer.
 However, once you’ve done so, your surface will be better protected, and you’ll have less cracking to deal with.

 Other Forms of Crack Filling